Kong/kong/UPDATE.md

 # Install the Python script dependencies:
 $ pip install cassandra-driver pyyaml

-# The script will use the first Cassandra contact point
-# in your Kong configuration file (the first of the 'hosts' property)
+# The script will use the first Cassandra contact point in your Kong configuration file
-# so make sure it is valid and has the format 'host:port'.
+# (the first of the 'contact_points' property) so make sure it is valid and has the format 'host:port'.

 # Run the migration script:
 $ python migration.py -c /path/to/kong/config